llunardon/speed-analyzer/README.md

     python3 src/main.py -i [sample.wav] -s [scale]
 ```

+### Optional Arguments:

+- `-w`: resolution to use for the x-axis, in pixels/s.
+Default is 256px/s
+- `-j`: length of the step to use for scanning of the spectrograms.
+Default is 64px

 ---

 The script generates a folder called `output` in the project directory, that contains: